Product Manager Performance Goals: 5 Examples & Tips

 • SMART Product Manager Goal Example: Increase customer satisfaction by 15% by the end of quarter 3 of this year.

-• SMART Product manager goal Example: Achieve 951TP15 sprint goal fulfillment in the agile product development process within the next six months.
-This goal should take into account how precisely you have defined sprint goals.
+• SMART Product Manager Goal Example: Achieve 95% sprint goal completion in the agile product development process within the next six months.
+This goal should take into account how exactly sprint goals are defined at your company.

 • SMART Product Manager Goal Example: Reduce the number of product defects by 25% by the end of the next quarter through improved quality management.

-• SMART Product Manager Goal Example: Increase cross-functional collaboration through the introduction of monthly interdisciplinary team meetings by 50% by the end of the current year.
+• SMART Product Manager Goal Example: Increase cross-functional collaboration by introducing monthly interdisciplinary team meetings by 50% by the end of the current year.

 • SMART Product Manager Goal Example: Increase the usage rate of new features by 20% by implementing an onboarding guide within the next two months.